Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Cloud_1/Week 5/AWS 7/AWS 7.md

 ## Key terminology
 For terminology please view AWS 4, 5 & 6!

-Snapshot= A copy from a volume or instance that you can use as a backup to restore a lost volume or instance.
+Snapshot= A copy from a volume or instance that you can use as a backup to restore/replace a lost volume or instance.

 ## Exercise 1
 - Navigate to the EC2 menu.